cassa10/unq-db2/fake-data-script/README.md

 ## Requirement

-- mssql server 2022 (maybe works with other versions, but not tested)
+- mssql server 2022 running (maybe works with other versions, but not tested)
+- python 3 installed

+libs:
+- watch

 ## Install script dependencies